 Overview

-Language for Resilience is one of the British Council’s global English programmes.
-Through this programme we support young people and adults who have been displaced, are affected by conflict or misunderstanding, or are from socio-economically disadvantaged backgrounds or isolated communities.
+Language for Resilience is part of the British Council’s work in Empowerment.
+Through this programme we supported young people and adults who have been displaced, were affected by conflict or misunderstanding, or come from socio-economically disadvantaged backgrounds or isolated communities.

 The British Council in Palestine developed a grant scheme to expand its Language for Resilience work and to respond to the growing needs of communities across the country.
-By working with local and UK partners, Language for Resilience will reach different communities across Palestine.
-While all projects focus on developing English language skills or addressing the needs of English language educators, each project is unique to the partner's area of expertise and the specific needs of the community or group they will be working with.
-The projects will be delivered between April and October 2024.
+By working with local and UK partners, Language for Resilience reached different communities across Palestine.
+While all projects focused on developing English language skills or addressing the needs of English language educators, each project was unique to the partner's area of expertise and the specific needs of the community or group worked with.
+The projects were delivered between April and October 2024.

 Explore the projects below